freehaha/slate/source/includes/_data.md

 A Connector is a module that allows APIBase to retrieve data from 3rd party services.
 For example, the socrata-connector allows APIBase to retrieve data from Socrata given a resource id, which is then available to perfrom a [Query](#query).

-Below lists attributes of a Connector:
+Below lists properties of a Connector:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | --- | ---
 \*name | string | Name of the Conncetor, must match the name in package.json in the repository
 \*description | string | Short description of the Connector